 The toilets are clean and serene, with water inside the restrooms, or sometimes we need to carry the water on our own, which is situated outside the toilets.
 Toilet paper is unavailable in the bathrooms, so we must bring our toilet paper.

-What Types of food are Available on the trail of Annapurna Circuit Trekking?
+What types of food are available on the trail of Annapurna Circuit?

 There are a lot of options available, from Western food to our local foods, for example, Dal Bhat, roti, vegetarian curries spaghetti, Chowmein, Momo Dumplings, Porridge Omelets, Burgers, or Pizza.
 There is a wide variety to choose from, and you can even consume a variety of soups available at the tea house.